-G. Furnishing Technical Assistance to Groups Regarding the Development of Program Proposals Representative of Low- and Very Low-Income Persons a contact person) which is attached to every Program Project Funding Application Form.
+G. Furnishing Technical Assistance to Groups Regarding the Development of Program Proposals Representative of Low- and Very Low-Income Persons

+The City's Department of Economic Development and Neighborhood Revitalization staff provides technical assistance to individuals or organizations regarding matters related to the completion and submission of Program Funding Application Forms to the City, when such forms are utilized.
+Technical assistance is offered via a cover letter (including the name and phone number of a contact person) which is attached to every Program Project Funding Application Form.
 In addition, the City serves as a conduit for City-based organizations seeking other Federal or State grants to undertake projects addressing the Economic and Community Development needs of Lancaster City.
 These funds complement the funds received by the City through the Community Development Block Grant Program.